 The mould IFPI is, as the name suggests, fitted to the mould which presses the disc, and as such is not a part of the matrix code.
 The code is very different to the matrix code, as it appears to have been carved into the plastic.
 In four-digit mould codes, the two first alphanumeric characters identify the pressing plant, while the latter identify the particular mould at this pressing plant.
 In five-digit mould codes, the three first characters identify the pressing plant.
 "IFPI 0717" then means that the disc was pressed in mould 17 by Sonopress in Germany.
 This can be used to trace errors, and to show that the pressing plant adheres to IFPI's anti-piracy guidelines, but IFPI codes can be faked.

 IFPI codes were first introduced in late 1993 according to an IFPI employee , but IFPI's website states 1994 .
 It seems that the actual implementation started some time in 1994.
 If your copy of Nevermind has an IFPI code, it is certainly not an original 1991 pressing.
 The Pennyroyal Tea single was probably manufactured around the time when Sonopress had started to fit IFPI codes to their moulds, as there are pressings both with and without mould IFPI codes.
-The existence of several mould IFPI variations, but identical matrix codes, suggest that the discs were pressed in different moulds more or less simultaneously, and are as such not from different pressings .
+The existence of several mould IFPI variations, but identical matrix codes, suggests that the discs were pressed in different moulds more or less at the same time, and are not necessarily different pressings .